-Before we could disembark the boat to step on our own slice of paradise, our shoes were quickly collected as the attitude at Soneva Fushi is “No Shoes Needed.”
-Finally a luxury resort that knows barefoot luxury :) We were greeted at the dock my our “Mr. Friday”, aka personal assistant (named after a character from Robinson Crusoe) and as he was making introduction and bantering with us, I couldn't help but be distracted.
-In front of me was a thick lush jungle full of tropical trees, plants and somewhere hidden amongst this, was a villa calling our name.
+Before we could disembark the boat to step on our own slice of paradise, staff quickly collected our shoes, as the attitude at Soneva Fushi is “No Shoes Needed.”
+Finally a luxury resort that knows barefoot luxury :) We were greeted at the dock by our “Mr. Friday,” or our personal assistant (named after a character from Robinson Crusoe) and as he was making introductions and bantering with us, I couldn't help but be distracted.
+My eyes wandered to the thick, lush jungle full of tropical trees plants in front of us.
+Somewhere, hidden amongst this, was a villa calling our name.
 My jungle fantasies were coming true, and at that moment I knew...this places was special.

-During our time in the Maldives we ended up staying in both of Soneva properties, and their brand ethos soon became apparent.
-The team behind Soneva Fushi are big believers in sustainability and ensuring that the beautiful islands they occupy (as well as the planet as a whole) remain in the pristine condition in which they were created.
-This has resulted in the brand being awarded the Butterfly Mark (amongst countless others) to recognize their work in the fields of social and environmental responsibility.
+During our time in the Maldives we ended up staying in both of the Soneva properties, and their brand ethos soon became apparent.
+The team behind Soneva Fushi is a big believer in sustainability and ensure that the beautiful islands the properties occupy (as well as the planet as a whole) remain in the pristine condition in which they were created.
+Soneva has won countless awards, including the Positive Luxury company's prestigious Butterfly Mark,which recognizes its work in the fields of social and environmental responsibility.
 If you get a sec, make sure to check out some of the cool ways Soneva is giving back.

 The hotel’s villas are dotted around the edge of the island, while the interior is largely left as nature made it.
-To get to our villa we drove through the palm trees on one of the white sand roads which allow you to move from place to place.
+To get to our villa we drove through the palm trees on one of the white sand roads that allow you to travel throughout the island.
 It was on the way that we started to get a sense of how big the island is.

-While we made our way through the forest, everything seemed to be hidden, and the only evidence of humanity were the little wooden signs at every turn telling you where to go.
-When you do stumble upon one of the hotel buildings, you will be struck by the elegance of their design.
-Using local elements, and bright colors, the entire vibe is laid-back and beachy.
-No wonder why, one of the owners – Eva Shivdasani – was the main creative force behind the hotel, and she clearly has that casual upmarket and refined taste!
+While we made our way through the forest, the only evidence of humanity were the little wooden signs at every turn telling you where to go.
+When you do stumble upon one of the hotel buildings, you will be struck by the elegance of its design.
+Using local elements and bright colors, the entire vibe is laid-back and beachy..
+One of the owners, Eva Shivdasani, is the creative force behind the hotel's design, and she clearly has that casual upmarket and refined taste!

-When we arrived at our villa, we were given a bike each to make getting around the island easier.
-The resort occupies one of the largest private islands in the Maldives -- meaning that you share this paradise only with a few of your fellow guests.
-The hotel was almost full during our stay, but thanks to its spread out design you wouldn’t believe it.
+The resort gave us each a bike upon arrival to our villa to make getting around the island easier.
+Soneva Fushi occupies one of the largest private islands in the Maldives -- meaning that you share this paradise only with a few of your fellow guests.
+The hotel was almost full during our stay, but thanks to its spread out design you wouldn’t know it.
 That said, there are plenty of areas where you can socialize if you desire.
-While you might not come across too many people if you choose not to, there are other residents which you will find harder to avoid – the resident rabbits!
-These guys found a way onto the island and did what bunnies do, rapidly multiplied!
+While you might not come across too many people if you choose not to, there are other residents that you will find harder to avoid – the resident rabbits!
+These guys found a way onto the island and did what bunnies do: rapidly multiplied!
 They roam freely, munch on lettuce and carrots and sometimes they’ll even jump into your hands!

 All the villas have their own little bit of beach and are beautifully designed, but there is a range of different levels of luxury available.
-We stayed in a beach villa, which had a large living room (I mean large!), a full bedroom with a closet and huge outdoor bathroom complete with stone tub.
-We also had a loft area outside, and plenty of outdoor furniture to relax on once we had climbed out of our own personal pool
+We stayed in a beach villa, that had a large living room (I mean large!), a full bedroom with a closet and a huge outdoor bathroom complete with a stone tub.
+We also had a loft area outside, and plenty of outdoor furniture on which to relax once we had climbed out of our own personal pool.

 The resort has seven restaurants and bars, and can also arrange some special meals as well.
-Whether that is having your food brought to your villa, or being whisked away to a private island to dine, you can rely on the food being excellent.
+Whether you're dining in your villa or even on a private island, you can rely on the food being excellent.
 It all starts with breakfast, where if you are not careful you could end up eating enough for the whole day.
 There are stations featuring everything imaginable from fresh pancakes and crepes, to omelets and different types of teas and yogurts.
-It’s all takes place outside on the beach, under the shade of the swaying trees.
-Healthy living is encouraged at Soneva Fushi and there are plenty of fresh juices, smoothies and health focused dishes, catering to all diets.
+It all takes place outside on the beach, under the shade of the swaying trees.
+Healthy living is encouraged at Soneva Fushi and there are plenty of fresh juices, smoothies and health-focused dishes, catering to all diets.

 We had enough time to sample most of the restaurants on the island.
-“Down to Earth” was one of our favorites, and here we had delicious Indian meal.
-We might have preferred “fresh in the garden” which we really wanted to visit, but unfortunately it was closed while we were there.
-The restaurant is actually a tree house which makes for a spectacular setting.
+“Down to Earth” was one of our favorites, and there we had a delicious Indian meal.
+We might have preferred “Fresh in the Garden,” which is actually in a treehouse, but unfortunately it was closed while we were there.
 While we couldn’t experience that, we did have lunch in the garden for which it is named.
 Here the hotel grows its fruits and vegetables for use in the restaurants, and we enjoyed a feast of Maldivian specialties and curries.

-Hanging around the garden, while dining on freshly picked veggies and curries was a great way to get a sense of the island and how it is run according to their slow living ethos.
-Like the vegetables, much of the island’s needs are produced in house and this helps them meet their sustainability goals.
+Hanging around the garden while dining on freshly picked veggies and curries was a great way to get a sense of the island and how it is run according to Soneva's slow living ethos.
+Like the vegetables, much of the island’s needs are produced in house and this helps Soneva meet its sustainability goals.

 Another interesting feature was the glass blowing studio and shop.
-All the glass products for Soneva Jani and Fushi are made on site by their in-house glass blowers and artisans.
-Truly incredible work, and if you have never seen it done before you should take a look!
-Get a piece commissioned or shop at their boutique – they make a unique souvenir.
+In-house glass blowers and artisans make all of the glass products for Soneva Jani and Fushi on site.
+It is truly incredible work, and if you have never seen it done before you should take a look!
+Get a piece commissioned or shop at their boutique – the glass art makes a unique souvenir.
 The island’s kids club is pretty impressive as well.
 Although we had no cause to use it, we’ll definitely be back one day as a family.